 2. Sear the Steak

-The next step is to sear the steak over medium-high heat.
+The next step is to sear the steak over medium-high heat in a large skillet.
 This will give the steak a crispy outside and juicy inside.

 3. Add the tomatoes and garlic

-Then, press the garlic into the skillet and add the tomatoes.
+Then, add the garlic and cook the tomatoes, oregano, and olives.
+Reduce the heat and simmer.
 You’ll start to smell some amazing aromas at this step!

 4. Create the Sauce

 Now you are ready to make the sauce.
 You’ll add the fresh oregano and some water.
-Let this simmer and thicken.
+Let this cook stirring occasionally and thicken.

 5. Add the Steak to the Skillet